Join us through Clearing

 How do I apply for Council Tax exemption?

-To apply for the Council Tax exemption please request a Council Tax Exemption Certificate by visiting the Tier 4 Information section of the Intranet.
+To apply for the Council Tax exemption please request a Council Tax Exemption letter here.
 Once you have your letter please submit it to the relevant Council Tax office.
 You should pay your Council Tax, if your receive a bill, until you have received written confirmation from the Council that you are exempt from paying Council Tax.

 Tier 4 students are not normally eligible to receive Council Tax exemption once their course has ended.

 Everyone who works in the UK needs to have a National Insurance (NI) Number which is a unique personal reference number for all your tax/employment affairs.
 If you are an international or EEA student and want to work in the UK you will need to apply for a NI once you are in the UK.